 On average, around 84% of site visitors who add items to their baskets will abandon checkout without making a purchase, finishing quote forms or completing travel bookings.

-Finding out why people abandon provides valuable insight for retailers which enables them to improve the online experience and increase conversion rates for other shoppers.
+Finding out the answer to why do people abandon carts provides valuable insight for retailers which enables them to improve the online experience and increase conversion rates for other shoppers.

-However, some will abandon because of problems that can be fixed, and feedback surveys sent after abandonment can produce some valuable insights which help sites to minimise abandonment rates.
+However, some will abandon because of problems that can be fixed, and customer feedback surveys sent after abandonment can produce some valuable insights which help sites to reduce cart abandonment rates.

 Surveys can also be emailed to customers who abandoned the site.
 They’re often used alongside cart abandonment email cycles.
 When a visitor abandons a purchase, retailers can trigger cart abandonment emails, often showing basket contents and attempting to tempt customers back to the site to complete their purchase.